 The Commission on Early Childhood Associate Degree Accreditation was established by the NAEYC Governing Board to ensure the equity, integrity and accountability of the associate degree accreditation system.
 The Commission makes all accreditation decisions.
 Commission members include nationally recognized experts in the early childhood field.
 While Commission members are predominantly early childhood education faculty in institutions of higher education, others may be considered for service, including administrators, practitioners in the early childhood field, and members of the public.

-The scope of NAEYC Early Childhood Associate Degree Accreditation is educational programs in at the associate degree level that prepare students to work in the field of early childhood.
-Only programs in the United States and its territories are eligible.
-Learn more about the eligibility requirements.
+The scope of NAEYC Early Childhood Associate Degree Accreditation is educational programs at the associate degree level that prepare students to work in the field of early childhood.
+The associate degree program must be offered by an institution of higher education located in a US state, district, or territory and currently accredited by a regional institutional accrediting agency that is recognized by the Council for Higher Education Accreditation (CHEA) or the US Department of Education.

 NAEYC Early Childhood Associate Degree Accreditation was developed through a public process that included piloting an approval system, studying the feasibility of an accreditation system, standards development, and the field test of the process and materials.
 The system opened to public application in 2006.
 The development was shaped and supported by a diverse group of stakeholders and funders.